0xffiber/ffaust/README.md

     <TARGET>...    ip:port pair to stress out

 OPTIONS:
+        --enable-spoofing
+            Enable random source address (IPv4) spoofing.
+Disabled by default.
+Note that more often than not these packets would be dropped by the network

     -g, --gateway-ip <GATEWAY_IP>            Specify gateway IP address -G, --gateway-mac <GATEWAY_MAC>          Specify gateway MAC address -h, --help                               Print help information